-N. National Guard Aviation Resources:
+C. National Guard Aviation Resources:

-National Guard aviation resources may be utilized on both federal, state and FPA protected lands as long as all provisions of applicable Military Use Handbook (when the National Guard is federalized), and agency mobilization guides are adhered to relating to the use of these aircraft.
+National Guard aviation resources may be utilized on both Federal, State and FPA protected lands as long as all provisions of applicable Military Use Handbook (when the National Guard is federalized), and agency mobilization guides are adhered to relating to the use of these aircraft.

-O. Independent Action:
+D. Independent Action:

 Any agency may assign and maintain operational control of their respective aircraft to an incident when the fire is deemed a threat to lands under their jurisdiction.
 A resulting interagency mix of aircraft in the same airspace is allowed as long as common communications, command / control, and on-scene operating procedures exist to ensure a safe and efficient aviation operation.
-Fire Traffic Area procedures will be used by all aircraft.
+Fire Traffic Area (FTA) procedures will be used by all aircraft.
 When an unsafe or inefficient aviation operation exists, agencies reserve the right to withdraw their aircraft until the issues are resolved.
 Investigations of aircraft accidents and incidents will comply with the standards and procedures of the procuring agency, and that of the "Operator of the Aircraft."

-P. ODF Special Purpose Appropriation (SPA) Aircraft:
+E. ODF Special Purpose Appropriation (SPA) Aircraft:

-Special Purpose Appropriation (SPA) Aircraft may be federally approved by Region 6 for use on federal lands, if needed, and are located at various areas throughout the State of Oregon.
+Special Purpose Appropriation (SPA) Aircraft may be federally approved by U.S. Forest Service/Office of Aviation Service (OAS) for use on Federal lands, if needed, and are located at various areas throughout the State of Oregon.
 Use of these aircrafts will be assessed for the appropriate flight time under the established hourly flight rate for the current year.
-The ODF Aircraft Contract Administrator (ACA) or Contracting Officer Representative (COR) that must accompany the contracted aircraft (similar to a federal helicopter manager) will be billed separately of the aircraft flight time.
-Costs associated with the ODF ACA or COR may include salaries, other payroll expenses, CONUS per diem, and vehicle mileage.
+The ODF Aircraft Manager (AM) or Contracting Officer Representative (COR) that must accompany the contracted aircraft (similar to a Federal helicopter manager) will be billed separately of the aircraft flight time.
+Costs associated with the ODF AM or COR may include salaries, other payroll expenses, CONUS per diem, and vehicle mileage.